asolidum/changeblog/README.md

-# My Blog
+# ChangeBlog

-This repository is for my blog for documenting things that I find interesting
+My blog for documenting interesting things and personal projects.

-Back in the day, the blog used to be [Wordpress](http://wordpress.com/) running on [Dreamhost](http://dreamhost.com/) servers.
-I eventually moved to [Jekyll](https://github.com/mojombo/jekyll) running on [Github](http://github.com/) servers with images served by [Flickr](http://flickr.com/).
+The blog  was previously a [Wordpress](http://wordpress.com/) site running on [Dreamhost](http://dreamhost.com/) servers.
+I eventually moved to [Jekyll](https://github.com/mojombo/jekyll) hosted on [Github](http://github.com/) servers with images served by [Flickr](http://flickr.com/).

-By moving away from Wordpress, this site runs noticably faster and is completely free.
-I would highly recommend this solution for any developer interested in putting up a blog.
+Moving away from Wordpress gave the site a noticable performance boost at no cost.
+I highly recommend this solution to any developer interested in running a blog.

 ## Theme Installation